|456||International inbound 56K data (for ISDN use)|

 Carrier-specific numbers may be used for almost any purpose a long-distance carrier may devise.
 There were some carriers in some areas of the U.S. who used 700 as a replace code for the caller's own area code, in order to route intra-LATA toll calls on the long-distance carrier instead of the local "Baby Bell"; however, that practice is discouraged, since it is now possible to presubscribe intra-LATA toll calls to your long-distance carrier.
 Some carriers use some 700 numbers for information services at charges comparable to 900 numbers.
 Other carriers use 700 numbers for purposes carrying more modest price tags.
 Almost all carriers use 1‑700‑555‑4141 to verify the caller's default long-distance carrier for inter-LATA calls.
 Many areas use 1‑NPA‑700‑4141 to verify the intra-LATA toll carrier, where "NPA" is the caller's own area code; however, you should check with your telephone company, since 700‑4141 may also be an ordinary number in your area code.

-The 600 code is used for certain services exclusively in Canada.
-One purpose for which 600 numbers are used is caller-pays cellular.
-L'indicatif 600 s'utilise pour certains services non-géographiques exclusivement au Canada, y compris le service cellulaire avec paiement par l'appelant.
+The 600 code is used for non-geographic services exclusively in Canada.
+One purpose for which 600 numbers are used is caller-pays cellular, as well as purposes similar to the 5YY codes in the United States.
+Area code 622 is an expansion of 600, for the same purposes.
+L'indicatif 600 s'utilise pour certains services non-géographiques exclusivement au Canada, y compris le service cellulaire avec paiement par l'appelant, et aussi les fins similaires à celles utilisées par les indicatifs 5YY.
+L'indicatif 622 est une extension de 600, aux mêmes fins.

 The 710 code is used by the U.S. Federal Government for official emergency purposes.
 Very little specific information is publicly available.